KusionStack/kusion/docs/design/appconfiguration_generator.md

 ### Render Order
 Perform all `GeneratorFunc` tasks first, followed by all `PatcherFunc` tasks.
 ### Patcher Logic
-First, classify the resources in the spec by resource type (if it is a Kubernetes type), and perform patching on the specified resource types.
+First, classify the resources in the intent by resource type (if it is a Kubernetes type), and perform patching on the specified resource types.
 For example, the opsRulePatcher needs to patch the MaxUnavailable field for resources of the deployment type.
 ```go
 // Patch implements Patcher interface.
 func (p *opsRulePatcher) Patch(resources map[string][]*models.Resource) error {